kprprivate/R-W-DRIVER-SIGNED-FOR-SELL/README.md

-# For Sale: Advanced Kernel Drivers with Read and Write Features
+# For Sale: Kernel Drivers with Read and Write Features

 I am pleased to offer two powerful kernel driver versions for sale, each packed with essential features for your needs.